ZetCode

 print(p is Person);

-We check if p is of type Person, which is true.
+This checks if p is an instance of Person, which returns true.

 print(s is Person);